meredithcook/meredithcook.github.io/_posts/2024-12-02-book-gift-guide.md

 ---
 layout: post
-title: Best Books to Gift this Christmas
+title: Best Books to Gift Your Kids this Christmas
 date: 2024-11-30
-description: A book gift guide for young kids and adults...because I have no idea what older kids and teenagers read.  # Add post description (optional)
+description: A book gift guide for young kids (up to about age 8).  # Add post description (optional)
 image:  images/christmasreading.jpg # Add image post (optional)
 tags: [books, christmas] # add tag
 GA: G-DHPTC39GDF
 ---
 We are always happy to buy our kids books anytime of the year, and often buy a stack of new books for them to open on Christmas Eve.
-Here is a list of what I think are the best books to gift to young kids and adults (because I have no idea what kids between the ages of 8 and 18 read).
+Here is a list of what I think are the best books to gift to young kids (up to about age 8).

 These are organized by category first, but generally ascend in age group as you scroll down.
 All images are linked to the Amazon listing for each book.
-(This article is a work in progress and will be finished soon!)

 # For the Kids
 ## Christmas-Themed Books